Ferecrystals: Growth

-Ferecrystals can be prepared using the Modulated Elemental Reactants (MER) method.
-Developed by David C. Johnson and his team at the University of Oregon, this technique allows for the creation of ferecrystals of arbitrary n and m, unlike commonly used synthesis techniques.
+Ferecrystals can be prepared using the modulated elemental reactants (MER) method.
+Developed by David C. Johnson and his team at the University of Oregon, this technique enables the production of ferecrystals with arbitrary n and m, unlike commonly used synthesis methods.

 The MER method involves physical vapor deposition (PVD) of individual monoatomic layers followed by annealing of the deposited precursors.
 During annealing, self-assembly of the amorphous precursors takes place, resulting in crystallization within the layer plane.
-This non-epitaxial growth method leads to the formation of abrupt interfaces and in-plane crystallinity and enables nearly arbitrary stacking sequences of transition metal dichalcogenides and metal mono chalcogenides.
+This non-epitaxial growth method yields abrupt interfaces and in-plane crystallinity, and enables nearly arbitrary stacking sequences of transition-metal dichalcogenides and metal monochalcogenides.

 Properties

-The unusual structure of ferecrystals due to the turbostratic disorder results in physical properties such as charge density waves, unusual superconductivity, and an extraordinarily low thermal conductivity.
+The unusual structure of ferecrystals, arising from turbostratic disorder, gives rise to physical properties such as charge density waves, unusual superconductivity, and an extraordinarily low thermal conductivity.
 With their artificially layered structure, versatility in material combinations and stacking sequences, ferecrystals could serve as model systems for layered superconductors, such as high-temperature superconductors.

 Comparison to MLCs

-Misfit layer compounds (MLCs) are typically grown as single crystalline platelets and are described by the same chemical formula as ferecrystals, but they do not exhibit turbostratic disorder.
+Misfit layer compounds (MLCs) are typically grown as single-crystalline platelets and are described by the same chemical formula as ferecrystals, but they do not exhibit turbostratic disorder.
 In contrast, ferecrystals have shown evidence of charge density waves (CDW), whereas such an effect has not been reported for MLCs.

-In comparison to ferecrystals, misfit layer compounds can be synthezised with limited layer stacking sequences, where m ≤ 3 and n ≤ 3.
+In comparison to ferecrystals, misfit layer compounds can be synthesized with limited layer stacking sequences, where m ≤ 3 and n ≤ 3.
 There are only few compound materials known to have n > 1, and no equilibrium compounds to have n > 3 or m > 2.
 Crystalline misfit layered tellurides have not been reported, suggesting their thermodynamic instability.